MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XIII-Financial-Stability-Oversight-Council/part-1301-Freedom-Information/section-1301.1.md

 ##### § 1301.1 General. #####

-This part contains the regulations of the Financial Stability Oversight Council (the “Council”) implementing the Freedom of Information Act (“FOIA”), 5 U.S.C.
+This subpart contains the regulations of the Financial Stability Oversight Council (the “Council”) implementing the Freedom of Information Act (“FOIA”), 5 U.S.C.
 552, as amended.
 These regulations set forth procedures for requesting access to records maintained by the Council.
-This part should be read together with the FOIA, which provides additional information about this topic.
+These regulations should be read together with the FOIA, which provides additional information about this topic.